shivam904/Assignment-/README.md

-# Task Manager React Application
+# Kanban Board using React

 A React-based application for managing tasks with features like adding, searching, and organizing tasks via drag-and-drop functionality.